 Base salary recognizes the value of an individual to FirstService or a subsidiary based on his or her role, skill, performance, contributions, leadership and potential.
 It is critical in attracting and retaining executive talent in the markets in which FirstService or a subsidiary competes for talent.
-Base salaries for the Named Executive Officers are reviewed annually (for the Founder and Chairman and CEO, by the Compensation Committee, for the other executive officers of FirstService, by the CEO).
-For the Founder and Chairman, the base fee is determined in accordance with the Management Services Agreement and is subject to increase annually in an amount in the discretion of the Board or the Compensation Committee, with any such annual increase to be, absent the consent of Jayset, not less than 5% of the then current base fee.
-See "Management Contract" above.
-FirstService also pays to Jayset a further annual fee equal to 2% of the aggregate of the base fee and the annual bonus payment pursuant to the Management Services Agreement.
+Base salaries for the Named Executive Officers are reviewed annually (for the CEO and CFO, by the Compensation Committee, for the other executive officers of FirstService, by the CEO).

-Notwithstanding the Management Services Agreement which allows a minimum annual increase in base compensation of 5%, the Founder and Chairman elected to take no increase in base fee for 2017.
-For 2017, the Compensation Committee approved a 3.5% increase to the base compensation of the CEO approved increases to the base compensation of the remaining three Named Executive Officers.
+For 2019, the Compensation Committee approved a 3.5% increase to the base compensation of each of the CEO and CFO, and the CEO approved increases to the base compensation of the remaining three Named Executive Officers.